Important Phone Numbers

 Burleith has one of the lowest crime rates in the area.
 However, we do live in an urban environment and occasionally experience crimes such as thefts from cars and from unlocked houses and garages.
 Be proactive in preventing crime by following these steps:

-- Always keep your doors locked, even when you are home.
+Keep your doors locked all the time, even when you are home.

 We urge you to convey any particular safety concerns to email@example.com.
 Please do this even if the DC Metropolitan Policy Department and/or Georgetown University have responded to your call.
 This allows us to keep our own, independent record of safety issues and related statistics.